ten0s/ten0s.github.io/_posts/2022-07-25-find-dlls-and-typelibs-dependencies-for-nodejs-gtk-application-on-windows.md

 exit 0
 ```

-The script first checks that Show Loader Snaps (sls) are enabled for a given command (node.exe in our case) and CDB is available and
+The script first checks that Show Loader Snaps (sls) are enabled for a given program (node.exe in our case) and CDB is available and
 then it is basically a loop on every iteration it runs the application under the debugger and looks for DLL and Typelib errors,
 in such case it copies either DLL or Typelib locally.